-98 Policy for betting shops and pay day loan shops is set out in RL4
+100 Policy for betting shops and pay day loan shops is set out in RL4

-- relatively rare, and therefore, where they do occur, they should be seized, in order to enhance the role of centres in serving their local communities. - 4.6.20 Where the policy includes the term 'consecutive' under (a) and (b), this includes where units are separated by the entrance to a side-street or footpath, or any other small gap between buildings. - 4.6.21 References to 'key frontage' in this policy, e.g. for proportion of A1/A2 use, will not be capable of being applied where there is a comprehensive development of a centre that significantly alters the frontages.
-In such a case, developments need to be judged against other policies, notably RL1. - 4.6.22 This policy does not apply to the town centre of Reading.
+- 4.6.19 Finally, criterion (c) recognises the fact that opportunities for expansion of these centres are relatively rare, and therefore, where they do occur, they should be seized, in order to enhance the role of centres in serving their local communities. - 4.6.20 Where the policy includes the term 'consecutive' under (a) and (b), this includes where units are separated by the entrance to a side-street or footpath, or any other small gap between buildings. - 4.6.21 References to 'key frontage' in this policy, e.g. for proportion of A1/A2 use, will not be capable of being applied where there is a comprehensive development of a centre, or a part of a centre, that significantly alters the frontages.
+In such a case, developments need to be judged against criterion d) of the policy. - 4.6.22 This policy does not apply to the town centre of Reading.
 A different approach is required there, which is dealt with in Policy CR7.